The only justice is to follow the sincere intuition of the soul, angry or gentle. Anger is just, and pity is just, but judgement is never just.

 When we make a judgment, change is no longer possible in the mind of the judge.

 Update: Antoinette found her forever home.
 She knew it when the moment arrived, even though I did not.
 She is home with Joie and me.
-She never left.
+Helping to raise Bellissima, a starved and neglected pup, Antoinette had two years of love and comfort before she passed, always in our hearts.